Need a podcast microphone? We run through the best 10 available on the market.

 It comes in eight colour options and the side-address design (the parallel position of the diaphragm in relation to the body) makes it perfect for podcasts, creating a smooth and clear speaking voice by minimizing distortion.

-You can buy the CAD U37 for £55 from BAX MUSIC (it’s out of stock on Amazon so it must be good).
+You can buy the CAD U37 for £72 from Amazon.
 Included in your purchase is:

 You can set up and move around easily with the U37.
 It’s affordable, easy to use and perfect for first–time podcasters.
 The variable settings complement different options for recording and the bright cyan LED makes it easy to see the recording level and power, meaning you can adjust your levels from the microphone with a visual aid.

 Finally, the U37 suits quiet environments, you can reduce noise from loud environments in post-production but that may affect the sound quality of your recording.

 The Audio-Technica AT2020USB is condenser microphone with a cardioid polar pattern for rear noise rejection.
 It is compatible to both Windows and Mac, and you can plug it straight into your laptop or PC via USB.

 The AT2020USB is ideal for podcasting with an improved analogue to digital conversion feature and headphone output for live monitoring.

 You have headphone volume control on the microphone and a fader to balance the microphone signal with your playback level.